saguilarDevel/schc-sigfox/fragmentation_examples/compound_ack.md

 #### SCHC ACK Format

 Figure 3 shows the SCHC ACK format when all fragments have been correctly received (C=1).
-Padding MUST be added to complete the 88 bits Sigfox donwlink payload size.
+Padding MUST be added to complete the 88-bit Sigfox downlink frame payload size.

 ```text